DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/logout/external.md

 ---
 title: "Sign-out with external Identity Providers"
-date: 2020-09-10T08:22:12+02:00
-weight: 50
+weight: 20
 ---

-When a user is [signing-out]({{< ref "sign_out" >}}), and they have used an external identity provider to sign-in then it is likely that they should be redirected to also sign-out of the external provider.
+When a user is [signing-out]({{< ref "../logout" >}}), and they have used an external identity provider to sign-in then it is likely that they should be redirected to also sign-out of the external provider.
 Not all external providers support sign-out, as it depends on the protocol and features they support.

 To detect that a user must be redirected to an external identity provider for sign-out is typically done by using a *idp* claim issued into the cookie at IdentityServer.